 Credit requirements: MFA – 180 credits

 The course is largely practical but with a theoretical underpinning.
 It is taught through practical classes, workshops, lectures, projects and coaching/teaching observation and practice.

 Coaching/teaching practice takes place either within the School in tutorial or class settings, on student productions in theatres, or in other professional contexts outside the School.

 Teaching is provided by highly specialised tutors and subject practitioners in small groups.

-Only four students are accepted on to the course each year.
+Up to six students are accepted on to the course each year.